-In some cases, data needs to be gathered to establish baselines and Targets.
-A

-- averages for baselines when available, and a 90 percent or 95 percent confidence interval applied as indicated. - 3.
-Specific Targets and progress on the Primary Metrics as outlined on the following pages will be available through the Strategic Plan Dashboards and Annual Outcomes Reports published by the Office of Strategic Initiative Management. - 4.
-See separate Metrics Appendix for complete data definitions.
+- 1. In some cases, data needs to be gathered to establish baselines and Targets.
+A - 2.
+Targets will be based on the Ghosh statistical model where appropriate, using three-year averages for baselines when available, and a 90 percent or 95 percent confidence interval applied as indicated. - 3.
+Specific Targets and progress on the Primary Metrics as outlined in the 2024 Strategic Plan will be available through the Strategic Plan Dashboards and Annual Outcomes Reports published by the Office of Strategic Initiative Management. - 4.
+See separate Metrics Appendix in the 2024 Strategic Plan for complete data definitions.